ivankatalenic/fps-game/README.md

 To successfully build this project you must have modern C++ compiler, *cmake*, and *make* programs.

-Open the terminal, and set your working directory to *fps-game*.
+Open a terminal, and set your working directory to *fps-game*.

 ### On Linux